johannefranck/johannefranck.github.io/data.markdown

 We observe a steady increase in Copenhagen's population over this period, with a total growth of 22.74% from 2004 to 2019.
 This population growth may have implications for voting behavior, as a larger and potentially more diverse population can lead to broader variation in political preferences.
 It is particularly interesting to explore where in the city this growth is occurring — and how it may relate to changing voting patterns across constituencies.

 ### Income per Household
 Finally, we examine household income levels in Copenhagen over time.
-This provides insight not only into the socioeconomic status of the residents but may also indicate the types of people who are moving to the city.
+This provides insight not only into the socioeconomic status of the residents but may also indicate the types of people who are moving to the city and staying in the city (*Source: [AE Rådet, 2021](https://www.ae.dk/files/dokumenter/analyse/ae_velstillede-boernefamilier-indtager-koebenhavn_0.pdf)*).

 <figure style="text-align: center; margin: 2rem auto; max-width: 900px;">
   <iframe src="assets/income_dist_over_time.html"